Hypospadias

-Hypospadias is a common variation in fetal development of the penis in which the urethra does not open from its usual location in the head of the penis.
-It is the second-most common birth abnormality of the male reproductive system, affecting about one of every 250 males at birth.
+Hypospadias is a common malformation in fetal development of the penis in which the urethra does not open from its usual location on the head of the penis.
+It is the second-most common birth defect of the male reproductive system, affecting about one of every 250 males at birth, although when including milder cases, is found in up to 4% of newborn males.
 Roughly 90% of cases are the less serious distal hypospadias, in which the urethral opening (the meatus) is on or near the head of the penis (glans).
 The remainder have proximal hypospadias, in which the meatus is all the way back on the shaft of the penis, near or within the scrotum.
-Shiny tissue that should have made the urethra extends from the meatus to the tip of the glans; this tissue is called the urethral plate.
+Shiny tissue or anything that typically forms the urethra instead extends from the meatus to the tip of the glans; this tissue is called the urethral plate.

 In most cases, the foreskin is less developed and does not wrap completely around the penis, leaving the underside of the glans uncovered.
 Also, a downward bending of the penis, commonly referred to as chordee, may occur.
 Chordee is found in 10% of distal hypospadias and 50% of proximal hypospadias cases at the time of surgery.
 Also, the scrotum may be higher than usual on either side of the penis (called penoscrotal transposition).

-The cause of hypospadias is unknown.
-It most often occurs by itself, without other variations, although in about 10% of cases it may be part of an intersex condition or a medical syndrome with multiple abnormalities.
+The cause of hypospadias is unknown; scientists have investigated both genetic and environmental mechanisms, such as prenatal hormones.
+Another model suggests hypospadias arises as a result of unerased epigenetic markers which canalize sexual development.
+It most often occurs by itself, without other variations, although in about 10% of cases it may be part of disorder of sex development condition or a medical syndrome with multiple abnormalities.